Published 2024

 Reduced barriers scenario

-A hypothetical reduced barriers was added to HWSM in 2019.
+A hypothetical reduced barriers Scenario was added to HWSM in 2019.
 National and state goals, as described in initiatives such as Healthy People 2030, are to remove barriers that contribute to inequities in use of services and health outcomes.
 This will improve access to affordable, high quality care—especially preventive services.21 This is also part of HRSA’s strategic plan: To improve health outcomes and address health disparities through access to quality services, a skilled health workforce, and innovative, high-value programs.22

 This scenario first identifies a population that likely faces few access barriers to care.
 For modeling, we assume this is non-Hispanic White, with insurance, living in a metropolitan area.
-For oral health, this scenario also includes people in the top income level modeled in HWSM—household income of $75,000 or greater.
+For oral health, this scenario also includes people in the top income level modeled in HWSM—household income of $150,000 or greater.

 Then, using the health care use prediction equations estimated with MEPS data, we simulate if people not in this group had care utilization rates similar to the population likely experiencing fewer access barriers.
 Examples of people outside the likely group are racial or ethnic minorities, those without insurance, and people living in a nonmetropolitan area.

-For women’s health, the metropolitan/nonmetropolitan component of the reduced barriers scenario was omitted because women in nonmetropolitan area use slightly more services than their peers in metropolitan areas.
+For women’s health, the metropolitan/nonmetropolitan component of the reduced barriers scenario was omitted because women in nonmetropolitan areas use slightly more services than their peers in metropolitan areas.
 This scenario only models the additional demand for providers associated with gaining insurance and if minority populations had care use patterns like those of non-Hispanic White women and adolescent girls.

 Modeled scenarios in prior reports